 The City’s Urban Forest Strategy guides how Grande Prairie manages, protects and grows this important part of the community.
 The strategy focuses on preserving existing trees, supporting thoughtful planting, improving tree diversity and planning for long-term risks such as pests, disease, wildfire, development pressures and changing weather.

-The City maintains nearly 25,000 trees and 500 shrub beds on public lands across Grande Prairie.
+The City maintains over 25,000 trees and 500 shrub beds on public lands across Grande Prairie.
 Residents also play an important role by understanding tree ownership, caring for trees on private property and checking property boundaries before landscaping or construction work near boulevards.

-Grande Prairies Urban Forest Strategy
+Grande Prairie's Urban Forest Strategy

 The Urban Forest Strategy provides a long-term approach to managing, preserving and enhancing Grande Prairie’s urban forest.